roomOnDemand/healthCareToHotels/readme.md

 # Git Hygine
   * Master will only contain merges
-  * Will deploy from master
+  * Will deploy from deploy branch (only change is switching to postgresdb for prod)
-  * ensure commits run on local dev environment
+  * ensure commits run on local dev environment before merge request

 # Redwood